 Chapter 1.
 Operators overview

 Operators are among the most important components of Red Hat OpenShift Service on AWS.
-Operators are the preferred method of packaging, deploying, and managing services on the control plane.
+They are the preferred method of packaging, deploying, and managing services on the control plane.
 They can also provide advantages to applications that users run.

 Operators integrate with Kubernetes APIs and CLI tools such as kubectl

-commands.
+).
 They provide the means of monitoring applications, performing health checks, managing over-the-air (OTA) updates, and ensuring that applications remain in your specified state.

 While both follow similar Operator concepts and goals, Operators in Red Hat OpenShift Service on AWS are managed by two different systems, depending on their purpose: